 Each school year since 2000-2001, our faculty and students come together across grade levels to explore a school-wide theme with our extended community.
 Launched each fall, the annual theme serves as a way to re-imagine and re-interpret longstanding curricular units.
 The theme is incorporated into curriculum through classroom projects, the arts, and athletics.

 Our 2017-18 school-wide theme was "REACH."
-During this year, students explored "reach" as it pertained to their studies, personal lives, and the world around them.
+During that year, students explored "reach" as it pertained to their studies, personal lives, and the world around them.
 Reach was investigated in relation to our community members reaching beyond themselves and gaining a better understanding of each other and our globally connected world.

 Past themes have included: